 Include the name of your store in your message

-Extra tip: use URL shorteners to use fewer characters in your SMS.
+Best practices: use URL shorteners to use fewer characters in your promotional SMS.
 This will also allow you to track your results.
 (Read here why tracking links is so important)

 Add a sense of urgency